 Additional PPC Spy Tools

-Everything that the visible eye can see has now been taken care of: Keywords, display placements, and landing pages, what else could there possibly be?
+Everything the visible eye can see has now been tracked.
+Keywords, display placements, and landing pages… what else could there possibly be?

 How about all the backend tracking and testing tools your competitors could be using to their advantage?